SergeyZholudev/ownCity/README.md

 # ownCity
-Web application that displays different sections with information about  own city.

 A web application that displays different sections with information about your home city.
 The application should have the following sections: